 The dynamical analysis of $f(R,\bf{T^2})$ theories has been studied in \cite{Bahamonde:2019urw}.
-The authors consider $f(R,{\bf T^{2}})=\beta R^{n}+\zeta({\bf T^{2}})^{m}$ as minimally coupled form of $f(R,\bf{T^2})$, but their analysis does not contain the case $n=1$, the simplest extension of GR---staying loyal to EH action---via non-linear matter modification, viz., $f(R,{\bf T^{2}})=\beta R+\zeta({\bf T^{2}})^{m}$.
-Therefore, dynamical analysis of EMSG theories---in which the action takes the form $R+f({\bf T^{2}})$, i.e., EH action with a generic function of the self contraction of EMT both in powered form and in logarithmic form---is still not available in the literature so far.
+The authors consider $f(R,{\bf T^{2}})=\beta R^{n}+\zeta({\bf T^{2}})^{m}$ as a minimally coupled form of $f(R,\bf{T^2})$, but their analysis does not contain the case $n=1$, the simplest extension of GR --- staying loyal to EH action --- via a non-linear matter modification, viz., $f(R,{\bf T^{2}})=\beta R+\zeta({\bf T^{2}})^{m}$.
+Therefore, a dynamical analysis of EMSG theories --- in which the action takes the form $R+f({\bf T^{2}})$, i.e., the EH action plus a generic function of the self contraction of EMT both in powered form and in logarithmic form --- is still not available in the literature so far.

 In this paper, we apply the methods of the dynamical system analysis to EMLG model~\cite{Akarsu:2019ygx} in the presence of a single perfect fluid.
-We discuss the constant (negative or positive) inertial mass density that arises from the usual cosmological fluids in EMLG by considering the stability of the critical points and some new possible trajectories consistent with theoretical expectations and observations, for spatially flat and curved spacetimes.
+We discuss the constant (negative or positive) inertial mass density that arises from the usual cosmological fluids in EMLG by considering the stability of the critical points and some new possible trajectory consistent with theoretical expectations and observations, for spatially flat and curved spacetimes.